-The Women's Retirement Protection Act of 2023 Senator Tammy Baldwin
+The Women's Retirement Protection Act of 2025 Senator Tammy Baldwin

 A secure retirement is one of the hallmarks of a strong middle class and an economy that works for all Americans, not just the wealthiest few.
 However, after decades of stagnant wages and barriers to saving adequately, far too few Americans are financially prepared for retirement.
-Women lag significantly behind their male counterparts in retirement savings, as their median retirement income in 2022 was 83 percent of men's retirement income.
+Women lag significantly behind their male counterparts in retirement savings, as the median retirement income in 2023 was 84 percent of men's retirement income.
 Because of these financial challenges, women, age 65 and older, are much more likely to live in poverty, compared to men in the same age group.
-This is partly because women face systemic barriers, like unequal pay and time out of the workforce for caregiving duties, which make it more difficult to adequately saving for retirement.
+This is partly because women face systemic barriers, like unequal pay and time out of the workforce for caregiving duties, which make it more difficult to adequately save for retirement.

-The Women's Retirement Protection Act of 2023 (WRPA) would address some of these challenges by extending critical protections to women's retirement security and providing enhanced tools to ensure women can better prepare for retirement.
+The Women's Retirement Protection Act of 2025 (WRPA) would address some of these challenges by extending critical protections to women's retirement security and providing enhanced tools to ensure women can better prepare for retirement.

 Strengthen consumer protections to safeguard retirement savings.
 For many working families, their 401(k) plan is often their largest asset aside from their home.
 Under current law, one spouse could take a distribution or a loan from the plan without the other spouse's knowledge or consent.
 This could have a devastating effect on the unknowing spouse and the family.
 WRPA would provide spousal protections similar to those that are available for defined benefit plans to defined contribution (DC) plans like a 401(k).
+The Federal Thrift Savings Plan already requires spousal consent for almost all distributions.